 So, yesterday I jumped in my vehicle and headed off to find this place.
-I went alone, because I didn't plan on getting out and rummaging through the wreckage.
-In case you're wondering: Falkor has been staying with a coworker son for the last few days, because the coworker wants to see if he is responsible enough to maybe get his own dog in the near future.
+I went alone because I didn't plan on getting out and rummaging through the wreckage.
+In case you're wondering: Falkor has been staying with a coworker's son for the last few days because the coworker wants to see if the boy is responsible enough to get his own dog.

 One of the places I passed on my journey was the midway stopping point for most American military on their way to/from Afghanistan from/to the United States; Ali Al-Salem, a joint Kuwaiti and American base.
 It is also known to many U.S. troops as The Rock.
 This is where my son stopped while on his way to and returning from his tour in Afghanistan.
 The reason it is called The Rock, is because of a rather large rock that marks the turnoff to get to the base entrance.
 Now, there are actually signs that point you to the base and even one that says farewell as you leave.

 I spent several hours, searching through the desert looking for this mysterious vehicle graveyard that was supposed to be out there.
 In the end what I saw was a lot of deserted desert.
 It is so austere out there that my camera’s panorama function would not work because it could not find any features to use as a reference to segment the image.
 Occasionally, off in the distance, I would see Bedouin tents and herds of camels, but aside from that, there were miles of nothing except for me in the road.
 Overall, the driver was kind of relaxing, but I was disappointed that I never found this mysterious vehicle boneyard that was the last remnants of the Iraqi invasion.

 I am now at less than a week to go.
 Things appear to be moving faster as I pack, mail, and generally prepare to get out of here.
 I am getting a little hyped up.

 As I walked out of the restaurant, I said to the Indian waiter, “See you tomorrow Ragesh."